kjirou/timely-issue-posting/README.md

 # timly-issue-posting

-A sample GitHub Workflow to post issues timly
+A sample GitHub Workflow to post issues timely